FrozenRidge/mongolab-meteor-leadcapture-app/blogpost.md

 make the Github username available in the current user object.
 We also only wish to publish the emails MongoDB collection to admin users for security reasons.

-## Data Display Table

-As you can see above, both the signup pane and the data display (named "admin") are defined within template tags.
-The data display table is simply a handlebars table that we'll populate with data from the database - meteor likes to live update data - that means if you specify your templates in terms of data accessors, when the underlying data changes, so will the dom reflect the changes.

-This is a pretty different approach to a typical framework where you have to manually specify that a view needs to refresh.

 ## Deploying the Meteor App